umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/migrating-to-v8.md

 :::note
 Please be aware this is a **content migration**.
 If you go to the frontend after doing this nothing will work!

-At this point you would have the content but nothing else, will have to recreate all templates and other custom implementation before the site works again.
+At this point you will have the content but nothing else.
+You will have to recreate all templates and other custom implementation before the site works again.

 [Read more about rendering content in Umbraco 8](../../Design/Rendering-Content/index.md)
 :::

 ### Step 3: Post-migration checks

-As you are updating your Template files and custom implementation to fit your new Umbraco 8 site, it will be a natural step to also check your configuration files and settings.
+As you are updating your template files and custom implementation to fit your new Umbraco 8 site, it will be a natural step to also check your configuration files and settings.

 Umbraco 8 contains a few changes regarding the Sections in the Umbraco Backoffice.
 Because of this, you should also check your User Groups and make sure they have access to the appropriate sections.